Mandate for Syria and the Lebanon: State of Syria

 The State of Aleppo (1920–1925, État d'Alep, دولة حلب) included a majority of Sunni Muslims.
-It covered northern Syria in addition to the entire fertile basin of river Euphrates of eastern Syria.
-These regions represented much of the agricultural and mineral wealth of Syria.
-The autonomous Sanjak of Alexandretta was added to the state of Aleppo in 1923.
-The capital was the northern city of Aleppo, which had large Christian and Jewish communities in addition to the Sunni Muslims.
+It covered northern Syria in addition to the entire fertile basin of the Euphrates River, in eastern Syria.
+Those regions represented much of the agricultural and mineral wealth of Syria.
+The autonomous Sanjak of Alexandretta was added to the State of Aleppo in 1923.
+The capital was the northern city of Aleppo, which had large Christian and Jewish communities, in addition to the Sunni Muslims.
 The state also incorporated minorities of Shiites and Alawites.
 Ethnic Kurds and Assyrians inhabited the eastern regions alongside the Arabs.
 The General Governors of the state were Kamil Pasha al-Qudsi (1920–1922) Mustafa Bey Barmada (1923) and Mar'i Pasha Al Mallah (1924-1925).

-The State of Damascus was a French mandate from 1920 to 1925.
-The capital was Damascus.
+The State of Damascus was a French mandate from 1920 to 1925; its capital was Damascus.

-The primarily Sunni population of the states of Aleppo and Damascus were strongly opposed to the division of Syria.
-This resulted in its quick end in 1925, when France united the states of Aleppo and Damascus into the State of Syria.
+The primarily Sunni populations of the States of Aleppo and Damascus strongly opposed the division of Syria, which resulted in its quick end in 1925, when France united the States of Aleppo and Damascus into the State of Syria.

 Sanjak of Alexandretta

 Ethnographical map of Syria and Lebanon in a pre-World War I ethnographical map.
 The blue color represents Arabs, brown Turks, green Armenians, and yellow Kurds.

-The Sanjak of Alexandretta became an autonomous province of Syria under Article 7 of the French-Turkish treaty of 20 October 1921: "A special administrative regime shall be established for the district of Alexandretta.
+The Sanjak of Alexandretta became an autonomous province of Syria under Article 7 of the French-Turkish Treaty of 20 October 1921: "A special administrative regime shall be established for the district of Alexandretta.
 The Turkish inhabitants of this district shall enjoy facility for their cultural development.
 The Turkish language shall have official recognition".

-In 1923, Alexandretta was attached to the State of Aleppo, and in 1925 it was directly attached to the French mandate of Syria, still with special administrative status.
+In 1923, Alexandretta was attached to the State of Aleppo, and in 1925, it was directly attached to the French mandate of Syria, still with special administrative status.
 The sanjak was given autonomy in November 1937 in an arrangement brokered by the League.
-Under its new statute, the sanjak became 'distinct but not separated' from the French Mandate of Syria on the diplomatic level, linked to both France and Turkey for defence matters.
+Under its new statute, the sanjak became "distinct but not separated" from the French Mandate of Syria on the diplomatic level and was linked to both France and Turkey for defence matters.

 In 1938, the Turkish military went into the Syrian province and expelled most of its Alawite Arab and Armenian inhabitants.
 Before this, Alawi Arabs and Armenians were the majority of Alexandretta's population.

-The allocation of seats in the sanjak assembly was based on the 1938 census held by the French authorities under international supervision.
-The assembly was appointed in the summer of 1938, and the French-Turkish treaty settling the status of the Sanjak was signed on 4 July 1938.
+The allocation of seats in the sanjak's assembly was based on the 1938 census, held by the French authorities under international supervision.
+The assembly was appointed in the summer of 1938, and the French-Turkish Treaty settling the status of the Sanjak was signed on 4 July 1938.

 On 2 September 1938, the assembly proclaimed the Sanjak of Alexandretta as the Hatay State.
 The republic lasted for one year under joint French and Turkish military supervision.
-The name Hatay itself was proposed by Atatürk and the government was under Turkish control.

-In 1939, following a popular referendum, the Hatay State became a Turkish province.
+The name Hatay itself was proposed by Kemal Atatürk and the government was under Turkish control.
+In 1939, after a popular referendum, the Hatay State became a Turkish province.